jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfg_sqlanalysis_addfilter.md

 Select as appropriate.

-When filtering on a string field such as DatabaseName or ApplicationName, use only the "LIKE" and "NOT LIKE" conditions.
+When filtering on a string field such as DatabaseName or ApplicationName, use only the **LIKE** and **NOT LIKE** conditions.
 The other conditions apply only to numeric values.

 ## Value

 Select as appropriate.

-The percent sign (%) and underscore (_) can be used as wildcards.
+The percent sign (%) and underscore (\_) can be used as wildcards.

-Note that wildcard characters in the Database name field when connected to a SQL Server 2000 instance are not supported.
+{% include note.html content="When connected to a SQL Server 2000 instance, wildcard characters in the Database name field are not supported." %}